-You don’t have to restart your computer and go into BIOS to find out whether your Windows 8 is booting in UEFI mode or Legacy mode.
+You don’t have to restart your computer and go into BIOS to find out whether your Windows 8 or 10 is booting in UEFI mode or Legacy mode.
 You can do so while you are still working in Windows and here is how.

-It opens System Information window.
+It opens the System Information window.
 Under System Summary, you will easily identify your Windows boot mode from BIOS Mode line.

 Here is if it’s Legacy: